-The Popularity of Naturism In Canada & Introduction of a New Young Naturist Group
+The Popularity of Naturism and Nudism In Canada & Introduction of a New Young Naturist Group

 Ask anyone who’s not from around here what they think of when they hear “Canada,” and the first answer will probably be “Cold.”
 It’s just the stereotype that our country’s picked up, and with good reason.

 It may surprise you, then, to hear that being nude is a pretty common thing up here.
 Not in public, mind you; we are, on average, a quiet, shy culture that tries to offend no one.
 But it’s a rare Canuck indeed who’s never gone skinny-dipping on a hot July night at a cottage, or stripped off at a deserted beach, or lounged around the house with nothing more than a towel.

 The latest Federation of Canadian Naturists survey, conducted by a respected third-party statistics firm, suggests that about two-thirds of Canadians have some degree of nudie in us.
 Almost half the country is OK with being nude around the house, 60 percent of us like sleeping naked, and fully one-quarter of Canadians think that skinny-dipping in mixed company or stripping off at the beach would be a fine idea.

 Ontario alone has at least nine official naturist venues, and we’re aware of a half-dozen other popular places – and hundreds of unofficial swimming holes – where clothing just ain’t needed.
 We are, after all, at the same latitude as the French Mediterranean coast, with a climate that is highly conducive to the clothing-free life for one-third of the year.